-If you work in the military or are a motorsport mechanic or aircraft technician, you probably have used safety wire to secure bolts on critical hardware assemblies.
-If you have not come across a safety wired fastener, don’t worry.
+If you work in the military or are a motorsport mechanic or aircraft technician, you most likely have used safety wire to secure bolts on critical hardware assemblies.
+If you are not in any of those trades and have not come across a safety wired fastener, don’t worry.
 This article is for you.
 You will learn what is safety wire, how to use it, and in which projects to use it.

 What is safety wire?

-A safety wire is a type of stainless steel wire for locking nuts, bolts, and other fasteners to keep them from becoming loose due to vibration.
+A safety wire is a type of stainless steel wire for locking nuts, bolts, and other fasteners to keep them from loosening due to vibration.
 It is are also called a lock wire or lockwire because of the locking function.

 The process of applying a safety wire on a fastener or connector is called safety wiring or lock wiring.
 It involves connecting two or three fasteners together stainless steel safety tie wire.
 However, when there is only a single fastener, you can lock wire by connecting it to a designated anchor point.

 When securing a fastener or object with safety wire, you can use a single strand or dual twisted strands.
 However, the latter offers more strength and is therefore ideal for applications that experience a high amount of force.

 Besides locking fasteners, a safety wire also indicates that the fastener has been torqued to spec.
 So always ensure you torque the nuts and bolts before safety wiring them.

 Safety lock wires are a crucial safety component especially in applications that produce high levels of vibration.
 They keep the fasteners intact and always in the torque you set them.
 This helps to prevent catastrophic mechanical failures.
 In other words, safety wires help to increase the safety of critical machine systems and equipment, hence the name.